Information from A to Z

 Tax Free Childcare

 We are registered to accept Tax Free Childcare payments.
+Please provide your unique reference so that payments can be allocated.

 10% discount is applicable for siblings, NHS and Army employees.

-FREE EARLY EDUCATION (3&4 year olds)
+EARLY EDUCATION FUNDING (3&4 year olds)

 9am to 12pm